publishpress/PublishPress-Checklists/readme.txt

 > <strong>Checklists Pro</strong><br />
 > This plugin is the free version of the Checklists Pro plugin that comes with all the features you need to set standards for your WordPress content. <a href="https://publishpress.com/checklists"  title="Checklists Pro">Click here to purchase the best premium WordPress checklists plugin now!</a>

-Each task on your pre-publish checklist can be configured to meet your siteâ€™s needs.
+Each task on your pre-publish checklist can be configured to meet your site’s needs.
 You can also set maximum and minimum values.

 [Read the Getting Started guide for PublishPress Checklists](https://publishpress.com/knowledge-base/checklists-started/).